 Suffering for all parties, for our God is no deistic, impassionate chess master overseeing this wondrous plan.
 He had been perfectly entitled to enjoy unbroken felicity but for mankind’s sake He was prepared to endure the agony of observing His only begotten Son’s humiliation and death.
 If Satan had been barred from planet earth or Adam and Eve had been erased for their disobedience and replaced, Christ need not have died.
 But He permitted His enemy what appeared to be an extraordinary victory for the sake of what He knew would be the ideal preparation for the beings created in His image to be raised from dust to glory.
 This is the third reason apart from Satan’s treachery and our first parents’ disobedience that things have been as they have been in the world and in the Church.
 Suffering partnered with essential spiritual healing and progressive enlightenment are the means by which God is drawing man toward his ultimate destiny as exemplified by His Son’s own experience. .

 [Excerpt from chapter 7- The Little Book of Providence**]

 “I form the light and create darkness; I make peace and create calamity.
 I the Lord do all these things” declares Yahweh through Isaiah.
 “Oh the depth of the riches both of the wisdom and knowledge of God; how inscrutable is His decision-making and His ways are quite beyond our discovery!” exclaimed Paul (previous post).
 One suspects the apostle knew more than most (2Cor12:3,4).
 Likewise, when the fuller picture is revealed to us we shall also be lost in wonder, love and praise.

-- A free PDF of the e-book is available HERE
+** Free PDF of e-book HERE